-What you should AVOID:
+What you should avoid:

 - Using jargon that everyone might not understand. - Abusive language. - Personally derogatory or defamatory remarks.
 If you want to attack an opponent, or be critical generally, do it on someone's record, not on what they look like. - Long sentences with lots of adjectives and adverbs. - Exceeding the word limit of 300.
 The Elections Committee will cut your text automatically at 300 words.
 Use the word count tool on a computer to check how much you've written. - Padding out 300 words when you really only have 100.
 It's better to write a short and punchy manifesto than one padded out with woolly language. - Spending time on the presentation of the manifesto.
-ENSA will put all manifestos into standardised formats and fonts anyway, so don't waste your time making it look 'pretty'. - Making any claims in your manifesto that are grossly exaggerated or untrue.
+ENSA will put all manifestos into standardised formats and fonts anyway so don't waste your time making it look 'pretty'. - Making any claims in your manifesto that are grossly exaggerated or untrue.

-DO try to:
+Try to:

-- Focus your text primarily on the post you for which you are nominated. - For example, if you want to be Co-President for Sport & Wellbeing, say a bit about how you plan to support sports clubs, as well as how you would seek to improve overall student wellbeing.
-This does not mean that you have to ignore everything else but focus mainly on the area covered by the post and where you can drive improvements. - Use most of your word allocation to outline your plans and objectives.
-Say how you will make a difference if you're voted in. - Prioritise current issues and how you plan to tackle them in order of urgency and importance. - Be concise.
-Make your points in short, crisp sentences. - Use bullet points or new paragraphs to break the text into readable chunks. - Spell check the document.
+- Focus your text primarily on the post you for which you are nominated. - For example, if you want to be Co-President for Sports and Wellbeing, say a bit about what your plans are for sports, don't go into detail about things that won't be part of your role.
+This does not mean that you have to ignore everything else of importance but focus mainly the areas covered by the post you want. - Use most of your word allocation to outline your plans and objectives.
+Introducing yourself and slagging off past records of opponents might be more fun, but you also need to say how you will make a difference if you're voted in. - Prioritise current issues and how you plan to tackle them in order of urgency and importance. - Be concise.
+Make your points in short, crisp sentences. - Use bullet points, numbers or new paragraphs to break the text into readable chunks. - Spell check the document.
 It's good form.
-Poor spelling/grammar might suggest you were too sloppy to care about how you portray yourself.
-Voters might wonder if you'll also be sloppy in representing their interests. - Keep within your word allocation of 300 words. - Save a copy of your manifesto and e-mail it to yourself as a backup. - You might want to incorporate a key phrase or slogan that will appear in all your election publicity.
-If you do, try to make it catchy, amusing/interesting and memorable. - Submit it on time, with your Application Form.
+Poor spelling/grammar might suggest you were too sloppy to bother about how you portray yourself.
+Voters might wonder if you'll be sloppy in the representation of their interests. - Keep within your word allocation of 300 words. - You might want to incorporate a key phrase or slogan that will appear in all your election publicity.
+If you do, try to make it catchy, amusing/interesting and memorable.
+Past campaigns are littered with some of the most boring and uninspired slogans. - Submit it on time, with your nomination form.
 It is unlikely that late submissions will be accepted without genuine extenuating circumstances.
 Don't worry that if you hand it in early other candidates will see what you've written and change their manifestos to answer yours, they won't.
 ENSA Elections Committee and its Returning Officer are strictly neutral.